nvlang/sveltex/docs/src/docs/math.md

 ## Configuration

-**Hint**: Hover over the different properties in the code block to show some IntelliSense.
+**Hint:** Hover over the different properties in the code block to show some IntelliSense.

 ::: code-group